What is blooming in Northern Virginia right now?

 Virginia Bluebells!

 Each spring in Fairfax County, something magical happens: our woodland floors transform into carpets of wildflowers that beg to be seen!
 And, nearby, you’ll often find spots where significant moments in military history unfolded.
 While Virginia bluebells can usually be seen during the first two weeks of April, bloom times vary and the lives of bluebells are short.
-It's always recommended to check with the parks before you travel.
+It's always recommended to check with the parks before your next outdoor getaway.
 But in the meantime, start charting your path to bluebells and battlefields in Fairfax County!

 Discover fields of beauty where battles were once fought.